bydariogamer/py101forpygamers/source/gettingstarted/intro.rst

 .. code-block::

-    > python python_intro.py
+    > py python_intro.py
     Hello, PyGamers!

 .. note::
-    On other platforms than Windows 'python' might refer to Python 2 rather than Python 3.
-You can check it easily with ``python --version`` command.
+    On other platforms than Windows 'py' command does not exist.
+You can check it easily with ``python3 --version`` command.:
-    Instead, use you might need to use 'python3' to execute the file:

     .. code-block::

-        $ python python_intro.py
+        $ python3 python_intro.py

 Alright!
 You just ran your first Python program that was saved to a file.
 Feel awesome?